open-telemetry/opentelemetry-dotnet-instrumentation/docs/handling-opentelemetry-references.md

 ### Troubleshooting

-In cases where conflicts arise between the OpenTelemetry Automatic Instrumentation and existing OpenTelemetry references within an application, the following troubleshooting steps are recommended:
+When there are conflicts within an application between the OpenTelemetry automatic instrumentation and existing OpenTelemetry references, try these troubleshooting steps:

-1. Ensure that the `OTEL_DOTNET_AUTO_SETUP_SDK` environment variable is set to `true` to allow the Automatic Instrumentation to manage the SDK setup.
+1. Verify that the `OTEL_DOTNET_AUTO_SETUP_SDK` environment variable is set to `true` to allow the automatic instrumentation to manage the SDK setup.
-2. Review the application's dependencies to identify any conflicting versions of OpenTelemetry libraries and resolve them by aligning with the versions used by the Automatic Instrumentation.
+2. Review the application's dependencies to identify any conflicting versions of OpenTelemetry libraries and resolve them by aligning with the versions used by the automatic instrumentation.
-3. Consult the [troubleshooting guide](troubleshooting.md) for additional advice on resolving specific issues related to OpenTelemetry Auto-Instrumentation.
+3. Consult the [troubleshooting guide](troubleshooting.md) for additional advice on resolving specific issues related to OpenTelemetry automatic instrumentation.

-## Conclusion

-Understanding the interaction between OpenTelemetry Automatic Instrumentation and existing OpenTelemetry SDK or Instrumentation references is crucial for effectively managing telemetry data collection in .NET applications.
-By following the guidance provided in this document and leveraging the `OTEL_DOTNET_AUTO_SETUP_SDK` environment variable, users can ensure a smooth integration and maximize the benefits of automatic instrumentation.